Novel insights into the Coma cluster kinematics with DESI. I. Linking mass profile, orbital anisotropy, and galaxy populations: Kinematic analysis with MG-MAMPOSSt

+Other similar approaches have been proposed that use additional information from the observed kinematics beyond the simple velocity dispersion profile; for example, the kurtosis profile \citep{Lokas02}.
+The output of the code is the best-fit estimate of the parameters $\vec{\theta}$ and the corresponding value of $-\ln \mathcal{L}$, computed as

 where $N$ is the total number of tracers.
-The current implementation of \textsc{MG-MAMPOSSt} assumes a 3D Gaussian velocity distribution; despite its simplicity, this choice has been proven to be valid also when the LoS velocity distribution significantly deviates from Gaussianity \citep{Mamon_2013, Read21}.
+The current implementation of \textsc{MG-MAMPOSSt} assumes a 3D Gaussian velocity distribution; despite its simplicity, this choice has been proven to also be valid when the LoS velocity distribution significantly deviates from Gaussianity \citep{Mamon_2013, Read21}.
 Refer to \citet{Mamon_2013} for all the expressions regarding the \textsc{MAMPOSSt} procedure.

-For our kinematic analysis, we consider a total sample (i.e. BC + RS + GV) of 1324 galaxies out of 1651 members, within a projected radius $R \ge 0.10 \, \mathrm{Mpc}$ and $R \le 2.30 \,\mathrm{Mpc} $ (chosen as $1.1$ times our initial guess for $r_{200}$) from the cluster centre.
-We exclude the innermost region, as done in many similar works, where cluster dynamics is dominated by the BCG and the mass profile $M_{\rm dyn}(r)$ is likely to deviate from simple profiles that are known from cosmological simulations to adequately describe the distribution of dark matter (e.g. NFW).
-Moreover, in Coma the core is dominated by two bright galaxies, namely NGC 4874 and NGC 4889, which would need a non-trivial modelling of the mass profile.
+For our kinematic analysis, we considered a total sample (i.e. BC + RS + GV) of 1324 galaxies out of 1651 members, within a projected radius of $R \ge 0.10 \, \mathrm{Mpc}$ and $R \le 2.30 \,\mathrm{Mpc} $ (chosen as $1.1$ times our initial guess for $r_{200\rm{c}}$) from the cluster centre.
+We excluded the innermost region, as done in many similar works, where cluster dynamics is dominated by the BCG and the mass profile, $M_{\rm dyn}(r)$, is likely to deviate from simple profiles that are known from cosmological simulations to adequately describe the distribution of dark matter (e.g. NFW).
+Moreover, in Coma the core is dominated by two bright galaxies that are 200 kpc apart on the sky, namely NGC 4874 and NGC 4889, which would need a non-trivial modelling of the mass profile.

-As for the external regions, at large radii, galaxies are likely to belong to surrounding large-scale structures \citep[\textit{e.g.}][]{Malavasi20}, and are not gravitationally bound to the cluster, so that they cannot be used as tracers of the cluster potential in the dynamical equilibrium configuration.
+As for the external regions, at large radii, galaxies are likely to belong to surrounding large-scale structures \citep[e.g.][]{Malavasi20}, and are not gravitationally bound to the cluster, so that they cannot be used as tracers of the cluster potential in the dynamical equilibrium configuration.
 To ensure the robustness of the mass and anisotropy reconstruction, we performed additional runs of \textsc{MG-MAMPOSSt} varying the inner and outer radius, changing the centre and the velocity rest frame of the cluster.
 The results of these tests are reported in Sect.~\ref{subsec:syst}.

-We explore four different mass models for the total mass of the Coma Cluster in the kinematic analysis.
-We have employed the classical NFW (see Eq. \ref{NFW}), whose total mass can be written as
+We explored four different mass models for the total mass of the Coma cluster in the kinematic analysis.
+We employed the classical NFW (see Eq. \ref{NFW}), whose total mass can be written as